kleros/corobot/README.md

 ### 5. Alarm UI
 The Alarm UI allows the submitters to disarm the alarm for the current session.
 A web3 enabled browser is required.

+### 6. Submitters Alarm
+This sends out an email requesting that contacts of the SUBMITTERS object submit a list to the governor.
+It runs once per period.

 ## Prerequisites